 If an event of default specified in clause (5) above occurs and is continuing, then automatically the principal of all the debentures and the interest thereon shall become immediately due and payable.
 If an event of default shall occur and be continuing, other than with respect to clause (5) above (the default not having been cured or waived as provided under "--Meetings, Modifications and Waiver" below), the trustee or the holders of at least 25% in aggregate principal amount of the debentures then outstanding may declare the debentures due and payable at their principal amount together with accrued interest, and thereupon the trustee may, at its discretion, proceed to protect and enforce the rights of the holders of debentures by appropriate judicial proceedings.
-Such declaration may be rescinded or annulled either with the written consent of the holders of a majority in aggregate principal amount of the debentures then outstanding or a majority in aggregate principal amount of the debentures then outstanding or a majority in aggregate principal amount of the debentures then outstanding or a majority in governing and the "--Meetings, Modifications and Waiver" below) is present, in each case upon the conditions provided in the indenture.
+Such declaration may be rescinded or annulled either with the written consent of the holders of a majority in aggregate principal amount of the debentures then outstanding or a majority in aggregate principal amount of the debentures represented at a meeting at which a quorum (as specified under "--Meetings, Modifications and Waiver" below) is present, in each case upon the conditions provided in the indenture.